 - This is not medication failure—it's physiology5

-The STEP 5 trial showed sustained weight loss over 2 years of continued treatment6.
+Published research shows sustained weight loss over 2 years of continued GLP-1 treatment6.
 What often appears as "medication failure" is actually:

 - Normal plateau phases